-What was t to them? he response of parents/carers when behaviour was reporte Other behav vioural concerns, if any g.
-Use of violer nce/coercion/ distracted or out of character behaviour, incidents and school and iendship/relationship concerns, disruptive behaviour, emotional wellbeing etc.
+What was th to them? ne response of parents/carers when behaviour was reporte ioural concerns, if any ce/coercion/ distracted or out of character behaviour, incidents and school and endended in the concerns of th

-What are the specific harmful sexual behaviour concerns? (including online) Use the definitions from KCSIE to identify the behaviours Evidence Impact on others - Who might be affected or harmed?
+Use the definitions from KCSIE to identify the behaviours Evidence Impact on others - Who might be affected or harmed?
 Are there specific concerns about age groups, gender, vulnerable children?